marksherriff/uvacs-advising/semester/f23/summer2023.md

 Please discuss with a CS advisor or the SEAS dean's office.

+## Why don't I see my AP/IB credit in SIS right now?

+Credit for AP/IB courses and courses transfered in through dual enrollment take time to process and often must be done by hand.
+Do not worry if your credit does not appear right now.
+Sign up for courses based on what you know your scores are and what you will have credit for.

+If the credit is not reflected in SIS after a couple weeks into the semester, then you should reach out to the registrar of your school of enrollment.

 ## I have programming experience and want to place out of CS 1110.
 How do I do that?
 What is on the place-out test?

 Please see [https://uvacsadvising.org/placeout.html](https://uvacsadvising.org/placeout.html) for more information.